Deepan-Karmakar/p5.js-tutorial/Processing-transition.md

 # What next?

-+ Check out the [p5.js reference](http://p5js.org/reference/) for up to date documentation.
++ Check out the [p5.js reference](http://p5js.org/reference/) for up-to-date documentation.
 + Play with the examples and demos on the [tutorials page](https://p5js.org/learn).